lewagon/dotfiles/04-Front-End/02-CSS-components/04-Airbnb-homepage/README.md

 ## Re-use your previous components

-First let's save time re-use our simple components:
+First let's save time and re-use our simple components:

 1. Create your avatar, button and banner CSS files (we have put empty files for that in the starting boilerplate).
 For button and banner files, just re-use your code from previous challenges.
 2. Add the banner to your HTML